asgharrazavi/ML-courses/mnist/autoencoder/README.md

 ## Using Autoencoders for unsupervised dimensional reduction of mnist data set

 The `img.png` shows that a 4 layer autoencoder can be somewhat successful.
-< /b>
+</ b>
-fine-tuning is specially important for better results.
+fine-tuning seems to be specially important for better results.